openlawteam/docs/docs/getting-started-overview/README.md

 # Getting Started

-We're excited to provide you the resources to integrate and build on the OpenLaw protocol.
-To learn more about the technical background of our shared libraries, please read the [OpenLaw core overview](/openlaw-core/).
+We're excited to provide you the open source resources to integrate and build on the OpenLaw protocol.
+To learn more about the technical details of our shared libraries, please read the [OpenLaw core overview](/openlaw-core/).

-## JavaScript
+## JavaScript (openlaw-client)

 To use OpenLaw core and our APIClient library in your JavaScript project, you can use our [openlaw npm package](https://www.npmjs.com/package/openlaw).